Gå till innehåll

 Via del Tritone, 61, Rome

 La Rinascente is a slightly more exclusive department store, carrying many high-end brands.
 They have everything from clothes to shoes, perfume and accessories.
-After a long day of shopping, you can enjoy a walk through the close-by Villa Borghese gardens.
+After a long day of shopping, you can enjoy a walk through the nearby Villa Borghese gardens.

 Galleria Alberto Sordi